hhammadansari/search-algorithms/README.md

 # Maze Solver

-This is a Python program that implements a maze solver using depth-first search (DFS) and breadth-first search (BFS).
+This is a Python program that implements a maze solver using either Depth-first search (DFS) or Breadth-first search (BFS).
 The solver reads a maze from a text file and finds a path from the start ('A') to the goal ('B').

 ## Features
 - Interactive Maze Builder (`create.py`)